BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk6Lab.md

 plot(iris$Sepal.Length, iris$Petal.Length, main = "Sepal vs Petal Lengths")
 ```

-There are other options we can add to make this visualization more effective.
+There are other options we can add to make this visualization more effective, including commands that print the specified graphics to file (rather than just visualizing in the RStudio window):

 ```
+#begin plotting graphics to file (pdf)
 pdf(file = "figure.pdf")
-plot(XXX)
+#scatterplot of sepal and petal lengths from iris
+plot(iris$Sepal.Length, iris$Petal.Length, pch = 19,
+	main = "Sepal vs Petal Lengths",
+	xlab = "Sepal Length", ylab = "Petal Length")
+#end plotting graphics to file
 dev.off()
 ```

-Other options, like ps.
+The first and last lines of this code (`pdf()` and `dev.off()`) are the commands that save your plot to the file.
+Note that these commands save graphics created by other commands.
+You can also save graphics in additional file formats, like PostScript (`ps()`).
+The additional options for `plot` above create solid points on the plot (`pch`) and label the axes (`xlab` and `ylab`).
+You can read more about graphical parameters in R [here](http://www.statmethods.net/advgraphs/parameters.html).

+*Loading ggplot2*

-The `plot` command has lots of options, but is limited to a few types of graphs.
+Although `plot` additional options, it is limited to a few types of graphs and it takes a lot of coding to create some effects (like color coding plot points for particular categorical factors).
 We're going to use another package, `ggplot2`, to try a few additional visualizations.
 This package has a [great website](http://docs.ggplot2.org/current/) with documentation for all commands.
 First, though, we need to install and load the package:

 ```
 #install package